Welcome to the website of the "Enterprise Platform and Integration Concepts" (EPIC) group.

 We continually strive to translate our research into practical outputs that improve the quality of enterprise applications.
 A close link to industry partners ensures relevance and impact of our work.
 Get here an overview of our current and previous projects.

-Matthies, C., Huegle, J., Dürschmid, T., Teusner, R.: Attitudes, Beliefs, and Development Data Concerning Agile Software Development Practices.Proceedings of the 41st International Conference on Software Engineering Companion (ICSE'19) (2019).
+Matthies, C., Huegle, J., Dürschmid, T., Teusner, R.: Attitudes, Beliefs, and Development Data Concerning Agile Software Development Practices.2019 IEEE/ACM 41st International Conference on Software Engineering: Software Engineering Education and Training (ICSE-SEET). pp. 158-169.
+IEEE (2019).

 The perceptions and attitudes of developers impact how software projects are run and which development practices are employed in development teams.
 Recent agile methodologies have taken this into account, focusing on collaboration and shared team culture.
 In this research, we investigate the perceptions of agile development practices and their usage in Scrum software development teams.
 Although perceptions collected through surveys of 42 participating students did not evolve significantly over time, our analyses show that the Scrum role significantly impacted participants' views of employed development practices.
 We find that using the version control system according to agile ideas was consistently rated most related to the values of the Agile Manifesto.
 Furthermore, we investigate how common software development artifacts can be used to gain insights into team behavior and present the development data measurements we employed.
 We show that we can reliably detect well-defined agile practices, such Test-Driven Development, in this data and that usage of these practices coincided with participants' self-assessments.